Gradient-free neural topology optimization: Towards effective fracture-resistant designs: Results

 Testing other optimizer configurations (CMA-ES, BIPOP-CMA-ES, with default and customized hyperparameters) led us to the same overall conclusions: latent reparameterization leads to significant improvement over conventional pixel parameterization, and LBAE in particular consistently outperforms the other methods (for details, see the appendix).

-\paragraph{Example designs} We investigate further the performance of our method by analyzing example designs.\ref{fig:example_solutions2}.
-Figure \ref{fig:example_solutions} shows an example problem L-shaped bracket design problem from the out-of-distribution set.
+\paragraph{Example designs} We investigate further the performance of our method by analyzing example designs.
+Figure \ref{fig:example_solutions} shows an example problem of an L-shaped bracket design from the out-of-distribution set.
 The example is representative of the most common cases in both problem sets -- the relative errors achieved with LBAE with respect to the MMA solution are relatively low, with the worst solutions being within 10-30\% worse than MMA solutions in terms of the relative error, and the best designs within 5-10\%.
-The designs are visually quite different from the ground truth, and also different from each other - highlighting the stochastic nature of the gradient-free optimization.
-Note that for LBAE, the thresholding plays in favor of the model, leading to even lower relative error values as compared to the MMA design.
-In the case of VAE, however, the solutions are significantly oversimplified, and lacking detail, which results in significantly worse performance.
+The designs are visually quite different from the ground truth and also different from each other -- highlighting the stochastic nature of the gradient-free optimization.
+Note that for LBAE, the thresholding plays in favor of the model, leading to even lower relative error values compared to the MMA design.
+In the case of VAE, however, the solutions are significantly oversimplified and lacking detail, which results in significantly worse performance.

-Figure\ref{fig:example_solutions2} shows an example of a more challenging out-of-distribution problem, with a Z-shaped distributed load, requiring a more intricate arrangement of the material.
-The variation in performance is relatively large, with the worst LBAE design yielding 132\% higher compliance compared to the baseline.
+Figure \ref{fig:example_solutions2} shows an example of a more challenging out-of-distribution problem, with a Z-shaped distributed load, requiring a more intricate arrangement of the material.
+The performance variation is relatively large, with the worst LBAE design yielding 132\% higher compliance compared to the baseline.
 The designs generated with VAE achieve orders of magnitude worse performance.
-As in the previous problem (Figure \ref{fig:example_solutions}), the designs obtained with VAE are distinctly oversimplified, indicating on limited capacity of the VAE architecture as compared to LBAE.
+As in the previous problem (Figure \ref{fig:example_solutions}), the designs obtained with VAE are distinctly oversimplified, indicating the limited capacity of the VAE architecture as compared to LBAE.